abbbi/virtnbdbackup/README.md

 `Note`:
 > If the virtual domain is not in running state (powered off) `virtnbdbackup`
 > supports both `copy` and `inc` backup modes.
-The backup will then allways save
+Incremental backups will then
-> the changed blocks of the last existing checkpoints.
+> save the changed blocks of the last existing checkpoint.
 As no new checkpoints
 > can be defined for offline domains, the Backup mode `full` is changed to mode
 > `copy`.